As a mountain is unshakenby the wind,so the heart of the wiseperson is unmovedby all the changes on this earth.

 Another way to tell the story is with pictures.
 To those who dropped in or to those who stayed awhile, and to those who will return–a look back at the best of this season’s memories…

 CLICK HERE for 30 second video taken from front porch of biggest bull re-claiming the harem after three younger males tried a take over coup

 And finally, to Leila: I hope the wide and wild natural world will always be part of your adventure, that you will be nurtured by its’ rhythms and beauty, and know that nature exists to support all of her creatures.
 You are now part of the earth and it is part of you.

 Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The wind will blow freshness into you, and cares will drop away like leaves of Autumn.–John Muir

-A year ago I wrote a story about my favourite Colorado hometown café.
-It was titles A Mountain Gem for 70 Years.The owner, Rocky St. John, passed away right before Christmas.
+A year ago I wrote a story about my favourite Colorado hometown cafe.
+It was titled A Mountain Gem for 70 Years.The owner, Rocky St. John, passed away right before Christmas.
 In tribute to her, I have revised my words and added additional photos.
-Her sons Ben and Joe, along with their father, are keeping the café open in her memory.
+Her sons Ben and Joe, along with their father, are keeping the cafe open in her memory.
 She trained them well.

 Allenspark, Colorado lies in a curvy bend off Highway 7, between Estes Park and the valley below.
 As you drive past the majestic scenery of Wild Basin and the backside of Long’s Peak, it’s easy to simply bypass this tiny town.
 But if you turn right onto the business spur, it’s probably because you know about Rocky’s Meadow Mountain Cafe.